 Chung turned the focus of Hyundai to address the quality issue both real and perceived.
 Design and build quality were addressed plus the quality of the customers’ experience became a focus, with innovative actions like a 10-year, 100,000-mile warranty offering proof of Hyundai’s commitment to their satisfaction.
 By 2004, Hyundai had passed all manufacturers but one in J.D.
 Power’s Initial Quality Study, leading Automotive News to observe: “Once a byword for badly build cars, Hyundai finally broke through.
 It was as if Yugo shot past Mercedes on the Power charts.”

 Mong-Koo Chung has had a long and exclusive career within Hyundai.
 Following graduation form Hanyang University, Chung joined the business founded by his father and held a series of high-level positions.
-Through Chung’s leadership and direct efforts, he took a struggling 20-year-old car company and made it the fourth largest car maker globally and the largest car maker in Korea.
+Through Chung’s leadership and direct efforts, he took a struggling 20-year-old car company and made Hyundai Motor Group the world’s fifth-largest car maker while Hyundai Motor Company alone ranks as the world’s sixth largest.